MarcAstner/CRAPy/PROGRESS_REPORT.md

 - implemented speed control

 #### Lucas:
+- Measuring and calculating the
+- More CAD design of the rotating axis + the joint with two ball bearing supporting the mast

 #### Marc:
 - together with Xavier; downloaded ros and set up pi for lidar